ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/oauth/oauth-process-overview.html.markdown

 ##4.
 Your Client code initiates an API call
-If you are only using oAuth for authentication then you don't need to read any further.
-However, if you want to call your oAuth supported service's API then your client code will kick things off.
+If you are only using OAuth for authentication then you don't need to read any further.
+However, if you want to call your OAuth supported service's API then your client code will kick things off.
 What it will typically do is ...

  - **[app.callSSJ()](/developers/documentation/scripting-apis/client-api/app-functions/callservice/)** - this calls a server side function where the actual API call will be made.
  - **callback handling** - one of the parameters is a callback function that is called when the server side returns, usually with data returned from the API call.